ngxson/ggml-easy/README.md

 });
 ```

+For a complete example, please have a look on [demo/safetensors.cpp](demo/safetensors.cpp) where I load both GGUF + safetensors files, then compare them.

+TODO: multi-shards are not supported for now, will add it soon!

 ### Define input, output easily

 When building computation graph, each input and output nodes can be added with single line of code: